Nether Kellet

 Nether Kellet is a village and civil parish in the City of Lancaster in Lancashire, England, a few miles south of Carnforth.
-It had a population of 646 recorded in the 2001 census, increasing to 663 at the 2011 Census.
+It had a population of 646 recorded in the 2001 census, increasing to 663 at the 2011 Census, and again to 738 at the 2021 census.
 The parish includes the small hamlet of Addington, to the east.

 Community

 Nether Kellet is one of the Thankful Villages - only 53 of which are known.
 These villages and parishes sent men to fight in the Great War, 1914–1918, and all of them came back alive.
 Nether Kellet sent 21.
 Their near neighbour, Arkholme, 5 mi to the east, sent by far the most, 59 men, all of whom returned.
 It is remarkable to think that two small villages, geographically so close to one another, escaped unscathed from such a conflagration.

 Furthermore, Nether Kellet was doubly thankful, as 16 villagers served in World War II, 1939–1945, without loss of life.

+Nether Kellet's Anglican Church of St Mark is part of the ecclesiastical parish of Holy Trinity, Bolton-le-Sands.
+Nether Kellet Congregational Church is part of the Evangelical Fellowship of Congregational Churches.